 - 8.1 The Council's Director Business and Resources is responsible for conducting a continuous internal audit of the financial affairs of the Council, for ensuring its financial management is adequate and effective, ensuring that sound systems of risk management are in place and for maintaining an adequate and effective system of internal audit (as required by the Accounts and Audit (England) Regulations 2015 (as amended)). - 8.2 The Council also has an internal audit service.
-Further information on the Council's accounting arrangements and audit are available from the Director of Business and Resources. - 8.3 The responsibilities of the external auditor are derived from statute.
-The Code of Audit Practice, prepared by the National Audit Office, prescribes the way in which external auditors must carry out their functions.
+Further information on the Council's accounting arrangements and audit are available from the Director of Business and Resources. - 8.3 The responsibility of the external auditor comes from written laws.
+The Code of Audit Practice and the Comptroller and Auditor General's 2020 Code of Audit Practice, prepared by the National Audit Office Code of Audit Practice National Audit Office (NAO), prescribes the way in which external auditors must carry out their functions.
 The Council is subject to external audit of its financial affairs.
 Currently, Ernst and Young are the Council's external auditors. - 8.4 External auditors have an important role to play in ensuring that there is accountability for public money, stewardship of public resources and effective corporate governance.
-In particular, the external auditor will: - provide an opinion on the accounts and financial statements of the Council;
+In particular, the external auditor will: - provide an opinion on the accounts and financial statements of the Council; - review the arrangements that the Council has in place to achieve best value through economy and efficiency, and whether the Council secures economy, efficiency and effectiveness in exercising Council's functions; - ensure that arrangements for the publication of performance information are satisfactory;

-- review the arrangements that the Council has in place to achieve best value through economy and efficiency, and whether the Council secures economy, efficiency and effectiveness in exercising Council's functions; - ensure that arrangements for the publication of performance information are satisfactory; - give electors the opportunity to raise questions about the accounts and deal with any objections raised pursuant to the provisions of the Local Audit and Accountability Act 2014; and - deal with Advisory Notices under the Local Government Act 2000, where the auditor considers that there may be the potential for unlawful expenditure. - 8.5 External auditors must operate within the Code of Audit Practice and other requirements laid down by the National Audit Office, the Cabinet Office or the Public Sector Audit Appointments Limited. - 8.6 The Council may also, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenues & Customs, who have statutory rights of access.
+- give electors the opportunity to raise questions about the accounts and deal with any objections raised pursuant to the provisions of the Local Audit and Accountability Act 2014, which sets the framework for audit of local authorities; and - deal with Advisory Notices under the Local Government Act 2000, where the auditor considers that there may be the potential for unlawful expenditure. - 8.5 External auditors must operate within the Code of Audit Practice and other requirements laid down by the National Audit Office, the Cabinet Office or the Public Sector Audit Appointments Limited. - 8.6 The Council may also, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Revenues & Customs, who have statutory rights of access.